manu29585/ArchitectureKata/00_systematic_architecture_approach.md

 - Use Cases: In this phase we define the interaction between the components.

-** Note: The Product backlog in the SAD diagram is added for the sake of completeness.
+**NOTE**: The Product backlog in the SAD diagram is added for the sake of completeness.

 ## Architecture